nextwebb/100-days-of-code/log.md

 <strong>Link(s) to work</strong>
 <p>1. webconnect App. it replicates the main functionalities of modern social network applications. it's still in development</p>
 <a href="https://github.com/nextwebb/webconnect">view Code<a/>

+   <h2> Days 123;  posted: October 16  2019 </h2

+<strong>Today's Progress</strong>: <p> i worked on handling async operations in javascript using promises, traditional callbacks and asyc await, especially on mongodb methods that return a promise.
+I also reinforced my knowledge on handling stateless http request using sessions and browser cookies.</p>

+<strong>Thoughts:</strong><p> Generally Async operations means more programs can run at the same time. learning and implementing different tools js and node offers, to handle this kind of situations was impressive.
+And http requests are statless; they dont have knowledge of  previous requests, so sessions and cookies fix their amnesia.</p>

+<strong>Link(s) to work</strong>
+<p>1. webconnect App. it replicates the main functionalities of modern social network applications. it's still in development</p>
+<a href="https://github.com/nextwebb/webconnect">view Code<a/>